-There’s a phrase that’s been floating around since the start of COVID: “getting back to the new normal.”
+There’s a phrase that’s been floating around for quite a while now during this COVID pandemic: “getting back to the new normal.”

 But what is the new normal?
-Year two, round two is beginning to leave a mark.
+Year two, round three is beginning to leave a mark.
 Right now, everyone is having a hard time looking more than a week ahead.
-Will we see more mandates again, new restrictions, new uncertainties?
+Will we see more mandates again, new restrictions, new uncertainties, another variant?
 Will we keep working out of our closets, in the shadow of our Peloton?

 Missing The Collective Wisdom?